Kaisbn/rjv/subjects/subject.rst

 ----------
 Invokes a sphere of matter around the templar.

-You must provide the ``material`` argument in the json body of your POST request.
+You must provide the ``material`` argument in the Json body of your POST request.

 .. code:: raw

     {
-        "material" : "lava"         // Material can be water, sand, lava or tnt }
+        "material" : "lava"         // Material can be "water", "sand", "lava" or "tnt" }

 Report structure